Aakash Repeater Courses

 (ii) adsorption of solvent

-(iii) absorption and adsorption both of solvent
+(iii) absorption and adsorption of the solvent

 (iv) absorption of solvent